RAJESH-WORLD/Accenture-Data-Analytics-Virtual-Experience/README.md

 ●  Audit of Social Buzz big data practice.

-● Implimentation of an IPO.
+● Implementation of an IPO.

-● Analysis of top 5 pupular categories content.
+● Analysis of top 5 popular categories content.

 ## Task 1: Project Understanding
 ● Read the project brief, understood the client's and their business problem at hand.

-● Identified requirements that need to be deliverd for the project.
+● Identified requirements that need to be delivered for the project.

 ● Identified the task I should focus on as a Data Analyst.